FundingOptions/background-tasks-python/contributing.md

 - Explain in detail how it would work
 - Keep the scope as narrow as possible, to make it easier to implement
 - Try to give an example of what you're looking for
-- Remember that this is a volunteer-driven project, and that contributions are welcome

 ## Get Started

 Ready to contribute?
-Here's how to set up Clean Actions for local development.
+Here's how to get setup:

 1. Fork the repo on Github
 2. Clone your fork locally